 We (Cor and Grietje van NoFear Travel), travel with our Toyota Hilux 4×4 camper by Africa.
 The African continent is the Mecca for 'overlanding' with many challenging routes and beautiful destinations.
 The first African country we visited during our trip to South Africa is Morocco, followed by Mauritania.
-In this article we tell you everything about the sequel, the overlanding in Senegal.
+In this article we will tell you everything about the next step, overlanding Senegal.
 Of course you start again by watching the video at the top of the page!

 About Senegal

 Senegal is almost 5 times the size of the Netherlands.
-Dakar is the capital and counts as an agglomeration more than 3 million of the total 17 million inhabitants.
-There is a large seaport in Dakar, which also serves as a transit port to, among other things, inland Mali.
-There are two main rivers: the longest is the Sénégal, which forms the northern border with Mauritania, and in the southeast flows the Gambia River.
+Dakar is the capital and as an agglomeration has a good 3 million of the total 17 million inhabitants.
+In Dakar there is a large seaport which also serves as a transit port to, among other things, inland Mali.
+There are two main rivers: the longest is the Sénégal, which forms the northern border with Mauritania, and the Gambia River flows in the southeast.
 The country of Gambia is completely enclosed by Senegal around the river Gambia.
-Senegal is in the list of the 50 least developed countries worldwide.
+Senegal is in the list of the 50 least developed countries in the world.

 Border crossing Mauritania – Senegal